oscar370/nixos/README.md

 - VS Code
 - PaperWM (extension)
 - AppIndicator (extension)
-- Initial DE settings were modified, such as dark mode enabled, shortcuts, and settings for PaperWM.
+- Initial DE settings were modified, such as dark mode enabled, shortcuts, and settings for PaperWM

 **Aliases are also built for bash:**

 - NixOS rebuild with flake: `nr`
 - Build only the system: `nrbuild `
 - Rebuild and reboot with boot: `nrboot`
-- Check for updates: `nrv`
 - Update flake.lock and rebuild: `nrfu`
 - Clean up old generations: `nrclean` _It will delete all except the current one_
 - Show available generations: `nrgens`